Velnbur/mq-connector/README.md

 ### Request/Reply model `RpcServer`, `RpcClient`

-Here, for communication between two services, two queues will be created for requests and responses respectivly.
-Each request message will have a `ReplyTo` parameter, where will be the name of the queue to which send the reponse message.
+Here, for communication between two services, two queues will be created for requests and responses respectively.
+Each request message will have a `ReplyTo` parameter, where will be the name of the queue to which send the response message.

 ```mermaid
 flowchart LR